DSCGracepoly/30daysofcode/readme.md

-Todays task will be about fixing typos so go through the "More About The Challenge" in this `README.md` file and spot/fix some of the typos because it's a more common thing that do happen across some projects documentation. once spotted and fixed Yeah viola :cocktail: you on a step to contributing to open source project be it coding, fixing bugs and spotting typos in documentation.
+Todays task will be about fixing typos so go through the "More About The Challenge" in this `README.md` file and spot/fix some of the typos because it's a more common thing that do happen across some projects documentation. once spotted and fixed Yeah viola :cocktail: you are on a step to contributing to open source project be it coding, fixing bugs and spotting typos in documentation.

 ### More About The Challenge